gregnordin/byproject/notes.md

     #----------------------------------------------------
     # Only one of these can be specified at a time
     #----------------------------------------------------
-    # current items in todo.txt
+    # DONE: current items in todo.txt
     ./byproject.py
-    # last N days in done.txt
+    # previous N days from today in done.txt
+    ./byproject.py -p N
+    # specific day in done.txt
-    ./byproject.py -d N
+    ./byproject.py -d 2016-08-21
-    # all days in done.txt
+    # DONE: all days in a week starting at specified date in done.txt
-    ./byproject.py -a
+    ./byproject.py -w 2016-08-21
-    # all days in a specified month in done.txt
+    # DONE: all days in a specified month in done.txt
     ./byproject.py -m 2016-08
-    # all days in a week starting at specified date in done.txt
-    ./byproject.py -w 2016-08-21
-    # all days in a specified date range in done.txt
+    # DONE: all days in a specified date range in done.txt
     ./byproject.py -r 2016-08-07 2016-08-14
-    # current items in todo.txt
+    # DONE: all days in done.txt
-    ./byproject.py
+    ./byproject.py -a
     #----------------------------------------------------
     # These can be mixed with the above
     #----------------------------------------------------